 As someone who always keeps thousands of Legendary Shards on hand, Spider is a daily visit for me.
 He will often sell planetary materials for Legendary Shards, but he also sells Legendary Shards for Glimmer.
 If you have 250,000 Glimmer, consider buying a few Legendary Shards from Spider.
 100,000 will get you 20 Legendary Shards.
-Now, that said, this shouldn’t be used for things like the Tribute Hall in Destiny 2.
-The Tribute Hall will required hundreds of Legendary Shards but buying Tributes will also cost Glimmer and planetary materials.
 Only use Spider for Legendary Shards if you’re about to jump into a raid and need to infuse something right now.
 Spider should not be used on a large scale if you’re in need of Legendary Shards.

 Legendary Shard Dismantle Bonus

-For those that pay for the season pass in Destiny 2, ranking it up to 20 will unlock the Legendary Shard Dismantle Bonus.
+For those that pay for the season pass in Destiny 2, sometimes there is a boon available called Legendary Shard Dismantle Bonus.
 This means that if you are dismantling Legendary gear, you get four Legendary Shards instead of three.
 If you are dismantling Exotic gear, you get six Legendary Shards instead of five.
 I wouldn't buy the seaosn pass for this reason alone, obviously, but it's a cool perk if you're already planning to pick it up.
 It's also a benefit that will likely prevent you from running out of Legendary Shards in the future, since you'll gain hundreds more than you would have without this benefit.

 Play Destiny 2